Dansby Swanson Player Props: Cubs vs. Rays

-Dansby Swanson -- with a slugging percentage of .514 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs versus the Tampa Bay Rays, with Shane McClanahan on the mound, on May 30 at 8:05 PM ET.
+Dansby Swanson -- with a slugging percentage of .556 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs versus the Tampa Bay Rays, with Zach Eflin on the hill, on May 31 at 2:20 PM ET.

 Dansby Swanson Game Info & Props vs. the Rays